 As with any procedure, side-effects may occur.
-These are usually minor but there are risks with this procedure.
+However, these are usually minor and there is little risk of serious harm.
 Side-effects may include;

-- Mild local tenderness and/or bruising at the site of the injection.
-This usually settles over the first few days - The local anaesthetic may rarely spread causing some numbness and/or weakness in your legs (lumbar injections) or arm (cervical injections).
+- Mild local tenderness and / or bruising at the site of the injection, that usually settles over the first few days - A prickling sunburn-like sensation over the skin of the back, that usually settles with time but may last a few months - Numbness and/or weakness in your legs for lumbar injections, due to the local anaesthetic spread, which may happen very rarely.
 Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours - Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
-This may require antibiotic treatment - There are important nerves in the spine, but serious nerve injury is extremely rare (less than 1 in 10,000 cases) - Injection treatments are not always effective and may not help your pain - (Injections in thoracic area only) Injury or collapse of the lung (pneumothorax).
+This may require antibiotic treatment - There are important nerves in the spine, but serious nerve injury is extremely rare (less than 1 in 10,000 cases).
+Injury to nerves that supply muscles to your leg can lead to foot drop for lumbar injections causing you to be unable to lift your foot up.
+Great care is taken during the procedure to avoid this very rare complication by placing the needles carefully under x-ray and only treating the nerves when the doctor is confident that they are in the right position - Injection treatments are not always effective and may not help your pain

+- Injury or collapse of the lung may occur (pneumothorax) from injections in the thoracic area only.
 This is very rare.
 If you get chest pain or breathlessness, you should seek immediate medical help - In rare circumstances, steroid use can damage your eyesight.
 You should report any new visual disturbance (such as blurred or distorted vision) to your doctor